 10. See About Repairs

 Sometimes something just isn’t working right with your heating system.
 It may be a problem with the unit itself, whether indoor or outdoor, or it may be the ductwork.
 The more the equipment struggles to operate, the higher your bills may be.
-Prompt repair can help alleviate this.
+A prompt repair can help alleviate this.

 For maintenance or repairs on your heating pump or other components, contact us at The Heat Pump Store.
 Our technicians are well-trained with expert knowledge in the industry to get the job done right.
 We care about our customers, and we want you to enjoy the warmth of your heating unit without the exceedingly high cost.